faithcure/nuke_code_project/README.md

 ## 🔍 Overview

-The **Nuke Python IDE** is a cutting-edge development environment created specifically for **Foundry Nuke**, the industry-standard compositing software for VFX.
-Whether you're a seasoned VFX professional or a Python enthusiast exploring scripting for the first time, this IDE bridges the gap between development and production.

 ### 🌟 Why Nuke Python IDE?
 - Eliminate the need for external IDEs, with a fully integrated coding environment inside Nuke.